MissouriMRDT/Autonomy_Software_Python/README.md

 ### Version Control:

-Just like development environments there are lots of options for version control, it is recommended that you use on listed below.
+Just like development environments there are lots of options for version control, it is recommended that you use one listed below.

 1. [Github Desktop](https://desktop.github.com/)